What MLK Day means to me

 Your product purchases help support the ministry of The Prophetic Scribe.
 In addition, as affiliates, we may receive a small commission when you shop through links on this page.
 There is no additional cost to you.
 It just helps us a little with the expenses involved in making this content available to you.

-We also accept non-tax deductible donations for those of you who were blessed by something here or just want to support this literary ministry.
-A portion of all donations and income are paid forward to help support other charitable organizations.
+We also accept non-tax deductible donations for those of you who were blessed by something here or just want to support the literary arts.
+A portion of all donations and income are paid forward to help support charitable organizations.

 We appreciate any support that you are willing to give.
 We thank you in advance for blessing us.